riakhaitan/tp/docs/UserGuide.md

 ### Adding a person who owes you money: `person`

-Adds a person with a given name who owes you a specific amount.
+Adds a person with the name who owes you the specific amount.

 Format: `person n/PERSON_NAME a/PERSON_AMOUNT`